James C. Tsai

-Tsai published the first taxonomy of medication compliance and adherence barriers in patients with glaucoma, the initial paper describing the isolated-check visual evoked potential (icVEP) technology for patients with glaucoma, and one of the first studies evaluating the use of erythropoietin for neuroprotection in an animal model of glaucoma.
+Tsai published the first taxonomy of medication compliance and adherence barriers in patients with glaucoma, the initial paper describing the isolated-check visual evoked potential technology for patients with glaucoma, and one of the first studies evaluating the use of erythropoietin for neuroprotection in an animal model of glaucoma.

 Biography

 A 1981 graduate of Phillips Exeter Academy, Tsai received his B.A. in neuroscience, magna cum laude, from Amherst College in 1985, his M.D. from Stanford University School of Medicine in 1989, and his M.B.A. in 1998 from the Owen Graduate School of Management at Vanderbilt University.
-He served his residency in ophthalmology at Doheny Eye Institute at the University of Southern California, 1990-1993, his fellowship in glaucoma at Bascom Palmer Eye Institute, University of Miami, 1993-1994, and another fellowship in glaucoma at Moorfields Eye Hospital and the Institute of Ophthalmology, London, 1994-1995.
+He served his residency in ophthalmology at Doheny Eye Institute at the University of Southern California, 1990–1993, his fellowship in glaucoma at Bascom Palmer Eye Institute, University of Miami, 1993–1994, and another fellowship in glaucoma at Moorfields Eye Hospital and the Institute of Ophthalmology, London, 1994–1995.

-Former positions include Assistant Professor of Ophthalmology and Visual Sciences and Residency Program Director, Department of Ophthalmology and Visual Sciences at Vanderbilt University School of Medicine, as well as Associate Professor of Ophthalmology and Director, Glaucoma Division, Department of Ophthalmology, Edward S. Harkness Eye Institute, Columbia University College of Physicians and Surgeons.
+Former positions include assistant professor of ophthalmology and visual sciences and residency program director, department of ophthalmology and visual sciences at Vanderbilt University School of Medicine, as well as associate professor of ophthalmology and director, glaucoma division, department of ophthalmology, Edward S. Harkness Eye Institute, Columbia University College of Physicians and Surgeons.

-Tsai then served as the inaugural Robert R. Young Professor of Ophthalmology and Visual Science and Chair, Department of Ophthalmology and Visual Science, Yale University School of Medicine and Chief of Ophthalmology, Yale-New Haven Hospital.
+Tsai then served as the inaugural Robert R. Young Professor of Ophthalmology and Visual Science and chair, department of ophthalmology and visual science, Yale University School of Medicine and chief of ophthalmology, Yale-New Haven Hospital.

 Research

 Tsai's research includes the identification of neuroprotective molecules that can shield the optic nerve from damage without lowering intraocular pressure, evaluation of medical adherence and surgical outcomes in patients with glaucoma, and development of advanced vision testing techniques.

-His more recent research includes the long-term safety and efficacy of the Ahmed Shunt versus the Baerveldt Shunt Implant, optimizing and enhancing medication adherence in patients with glaucoma, and understanding the role of inflammation in the pathogenesis and treatment of glaucoma.
+His more recent research includes the long-term safety and efficacy of the Ahmed shunt versus the Baerveldt shunt implant, optimizing and enhancing medication adherence in patients with glaucoma, and understanding the role of inflammation in the pathogenesis and treatment of glaucoma.